zpaq/zpaq/readme.txt

-README for ZPAQ v0.03.
+README for ZPAQ v0.04.
 Matt Mahoney - Feb.
-19, 2009, matmahoney (at) yahoo (dot) com.
+21, 2009, matmahoney (at) yahoo (dot) com.

 ZPAQ is a configurable file compressor and archiver.
 Its goal is a high compression ratio in an open format without loss of compatibility between versions as advanced compression techniques are discovered.

-ZPAQ v.
-0.03 is an experimental pre-release (level 0) implementation of the proposed ZPAQ open standard for highly compressed data.
-It implements version 0.32 of the ZPAQ standard, dated Feb.
-19, 2009.
+ZPAQ versions before 1.00 are experimental pre-release (level 0) implementations of the proposed ZPAQ open standard for highly compressed data.
+They implement only the accompanying version of the ZPAQ standard.
-It is not intended to be compatible with other versions of ZPAQ or the upcoming level 1 standard.
+They are not intended to be compatible with other versions of ZPAQ or the upcoming level 1 standard.
 When the level 1 standard is released, all versions will be compatible with one another.
 Level 2 and higher will be backward compatible i.e. able to